 The largest component of the 2016 bond is $252 million for maintaining facilities, including funding for critical maintenance items that are necessary for the safe operation of schools.
 Approximately half of DPS facilities were built before 1969; the oldest buildings are also the largest, encompassing about 2/3 of the district’s total square feet.
 Critical maintenance projects include repairs and replacements for heating, plumbing, roofing and electrical.

 The investment includes funding for classroom cooling in the 18 hottest schools.
 Beyond the 18 hottest schools, the amount of money a school receives will be based on what a school needs to achieve full, automated night-time air exchange – which brings in cool evening air and vents out hot air – identified as the most effective cooling investment.

-This investment will repair and replace school roofs and strengthen brick, mortar and exterior doors.
-Funding will also convert all DPS buildings to LED lighting.
+This investment has gone toward repairing and replacing school roofs and strengthening brick, mortar and exterior doors.
+Funding has also converted all DPS buildings to LED lighting.

-$70 million will be invested to increase student technology access, which will significantly bolster the number of schools offering one device per student as well as the number of schools allowing students to take a device home.
+$70 million has been invested in increase student technology access, which significantly boosts the number of schools offering one device per student, as well as the number of schools allowing students to take a device home.

 The bond includes $100 per student for the purchase of new educational technology devices and an additional $50 per student later in the bond for device replacement.
-There will also be funds set aside to bring approximately 7,000 high school students one device per student to take home.
-These investments would more than double the schools able to provide a technology device for every student, from 34 to 77, while providing flexible funds to allow schools to replace outdated devices.
+There are funds set aside to bring approximately 7,000 high school students one device per student to take home.
+These investments have more than doubled the schools able to provide a technology device for every student, from 34 to 77, while providing flexible funds to allow schools to replace outdated devices.

 Updates in technology infrastructure will also allow DPS to provide unlimited wireless bandwidth for schools while reducing costs.